 Let me tell you, I was really surprised at how easy it was to make this delicious coffee treat using puff pastry.
-I had always thought it would be fragile to work with but found it to be really sturdy and hold up much better than any other dough traditional dough.
-I’ll definitely be making these and many more puff pastry recipes in the future and plan on bringing you more of them as I do.
-I made these in a fraction of the time it takes to make homemade muffins so I’m going to be making them for my apple loving in laws when they come to visit this next weekend.
-They were just the right amount of sweet (but not too sweet) and the puff pastry is wonderfully flaky and light after its been baked.
+I had always thought it would be fragile to work with, but found it to be sturdy and hold up much better than any other traditional dough.
+I made these in a fraction of the time it takes to make homemade muffins too.

-Combine your brown sugar and flour in a bowl.
+Combine your brown sugar and flour in a mixing bowl.

-Once you have that stirred up, add in your cinnamon.
+Once you have that stirred up, add in your ground cinnamon.

 It’ll look like this when you’re done.

-Peel and chop your apples and add them in along with your chopped pecans.
+Peel and chop your apples and add them into the dry mixture along with your chopped pecans.
+Mix well!

-Unfold your pastry sheet onto a floured surface.
+Unfold your thawed puff pastry sheet onto a floured surface.

 I always use a piece of waxed paper as my floured surface because I can just fold it up and toss it for quick cleanup.